Find Out Easy Ways to Decorate for the Seasons

 2. Transferware

-Another easy and inexpensive way to decorate your home is with transferware throughout the seasons.
+Another easy and inexpensive way to decorate your home is with transferware.

 And yes, dishes don’t have to be just for the table.